AusDTO/Digital-Service-Standard/The-Standard.md

     completion rate and cost per transaction and report performance publicly.
 Identify, measure and report other metrics appropriate to you service

-7. Incoporate open standards and common government solutions where appropriate
+7. Incorporate open standards and common government solutions where appropriate

 8. Make all new source code open and reusable where